jithu-keyvalue/ai-interview-coach/Readme.md

 - Add `alembic` as a dependency in requirements.txt
 - Install alembic `pip install ...`
 - Fix models.py as per our target DB table column structure
-- Create migration script: `alembic revision --autogenerate -m "Update user table: drop role/place, add email"`
+- Create migration script: `alembic revision --autogenerate -m "Update user table: drop role/place, add email"` (this creates a plan for DB changes)
-- Run the migration script: `alembic upgrade head`
+- Run the migration script: `alembic upgrade head` (this executes the plan)

 🧪 Test
-- Test user creation and fetch
+- Run app: `uvicorn main:app --reload` and test user creation and fetch
 - Confirm new fields are reflected in DB